Introducing Rebecca Lanier, LMFT

-As an avid dog lover, I fell in love with the Cavalier King Charles Spaniels breed in college.
+As an avid dog lover, I fell in love with the Cavalier King Charles Spaniels (CKCS) breed in college.
 My college was one of the few colleges in the country that allowed students to have pets on campus in the dorms.
 You can imagine that was a selling point for me when I was deciding where to go to college.
-I brought home my first fur baby, Gracie, in 2009.
-We lived on campus in a pet-friendly dorm in which I was the Resident Advisor.
+I brought home my first CKCS, Gracie, in 2009.
+We lived on campus in a pet-friendly dorm my Junior year.
 I felt right at home!
-Since then I have been a devoted dog mom to my three babies — Gracie (10), Henry (5), and Charlotte (1).
-They are each unique and full of personality.
+Since then I have been a devoted dog mom.
+With a heavy heart, we lost Gracie the summer of 2019.
+The loss of a beloved pet is deeply felt.
+Fortunately, my home is still full of love and A LOT of dog hair from Henry (7), Charlotte (3), and Frances Bean (>1).
 One of my favorite books is by Matt Weinstein and Luke Barber, Dogs Don’t Bite When a Growl Will Do.
-This delightful book illustrates the many life lessons our dogs can teach us.
+This delightful book illustrates the many important life lessons our dogs can teach us.

 In my down time, one of my favorite things to do is to lounge in my sun room which overlooks a stunning lake with and iced coffee in one hand and a good book in the other.
 As a lifelong student, I believe there is a wealth of knowledge readily available to us through books.
 I often recommend books to my clients as it is another form of learning and can really supplement the therapeutic work.
-Some of my favorite authors include Eckhart Tolle, Pema Chodron, Brene Brown, Jordan Peterson, and Esther Perel.
+Some of my favorite authors include Eckhart Tolle, Pema Chodron, Brene Brown, Harriet Lerner, Glennon Doyle, and Esther Perel.

 I also love being outside!
 Living only miles from the beach, I enjoy spending time soaking in the peace and serenity of the beach while searching for seashells.
 Even something as simple as sitting in the grass of my backyard gives me my fill of the outdoors.
 Exploring new places and traveling is another one of my favorite parts about life.
-Getting out of Florida (and the heat) and appreciating other parts of the country and world reminds me of how expansive and abundant our world really is.
 And sometimes the best plan is to have no plan and see where you end up!
 The spontaneity of life keeps things fresh, never dull.

 In recent years, I have discovered the power of yoga, meditation, and mindfulness.
 My yoga practice has been one of my greatest teachers.
 Patience, endurance, dedication, humility, acceptance, gratitude, and self-compassion are just a few of the lessons I have learned in my practice of yoga.
 In the summer of 2018, I completed a 60-day Bikram Yoga Challenge.
 For those of you unfamiliar with Bikram Yoga, this particular type of yoga is intense!
 Classes are 90-minutes long and include a series of 26 postures led in a room heated to 105 degrees.
 This was a life-changing experience that led to a lot of self-growth.
 Yoga allows me to quiet the chatter in my mind (not an easy feat), go within, be still and come face-to-face with myself.
 It’s a conscious check-in with myself.
 Where am I today?
 How am I feeling?
 What is rumbling around within me that I need to deal with?
 Sometimes that can be a scary thing to confront.
 But, I show up anyways.
 Yoga asks us to become known to one’s self.
 And I believe knowing oneself is an essential element to healing, growth, and a fulfilling life.
 Similarly, couples therapy asks each partner to show up and to be brave in the face of relationship adversity.